Kenneth R. Force: Personal life

-Kenneth Force was married to Catherine Sloan, Barbara Hopkins, and Marilyn Uribe in marriages that ended in divorce.
+Force was married to Catherine Sloan, Barbara Hopkins, and Marilyn Uribe in marriages that ended in divorce.
 At the time of his death, he was survived by a stepson and two grandchildren.

 Death and memorial

 In Force's final years, his former students from Port Chester High School provided medical and legal oversight, residential assistance, and support.
-Kenneth Force was reported to have died on October 7, 2023, in Rye, New York at the age of 83.
+Force died in Rye, New York, on October 7, 2023 at the age of 83.
 Marianne Lepre, a former student, reported that respiratory failure resulting from chronic obstructive pulmonary disease was the cause of his death at a long-term nursing facility.

-The United States Merchant Marine Academy held a memorial service for Captain Force on May 2, 2024.
+The United States Merchant Marine Academy held a memorial service for Force on May 2, 2024.